sashajenner/f5p/README.md

   Note that this scripts should exit with a non-zero status if any thing went wrong.
 After modifying the script, copy it to the *worker nodes* to the location `/nanopore/bin/fast5_pipeline.sh`

-2. Execute `run.sh` to begin real-time analysis given the format and monitor directory.
+2. Execute `run.sh` to begin real-time analysis given the format (specific directory and filename structure of the sequencer's output) and monitor directory (the directory where the sequencer's output is continually being created).

 Specify the format of the nanopore output directory structure:</br>
   `-f [format]`, `--format=[format]`</br>

+  This is provided to support backwards compatibility.
 Available formats include `--778`, `--NA` and `--zebra`.

     --778     [directory]               Old format that's not too bad
               |-- fast5/